Arkham/ectalk/talk.md

 ---

-I was pretty deep into **The Pit of JavaScript Disillusionment**
+I was pretty deep into
+**The Pit of JavaScript Disillusionment**

 ---

+But I had my Ruby, my OOP and my TDD.
+So everything was good!

+---

+**But one day..**

+---

+> We're going to rebuild this Rails app in Ember!

+---

-You can imagine my reaction when we chose Ember as our main frontend stack
+You can imagine my reaction..

 ---